ASK A QUESTION OR SUBMIT FEEDBACK ON THIS POLICY

 Policy Statement

-The Grade Point Average (GPA) Adjustment policy provides students the opportunity to make progress toward degree completion by allowing them to remove a maximum of six courses with grades C- or lower from the calculation of their overall GPA and earned hours.
+The Grade Point Average (GPA) Adjustment policy provides students with the opportunity to make progress toward degree completion by allowing them to remove a specified number of courses with grades C- or lower from the calculation of their overall GPA and earned hours.

 Eligibility